tarantool/tarantool-php/README.md

 ## Test

-To run tests Taranool server and PHP/PECL package are requred.
+To run tests Tarantool server and PHP/PECL package are requred.

 ```sh
 $ ./test-run.py